-We have been successful in retaining our merchants.
+We have been successful in retaining our merchants over time.
 The strong return on investment we deliver has resulted in merchants increasing the use of our products over time.
-Important indicators of our ability to grow our relationships with our merchants and to increase their use of our eCommerce risk management platform are Net Dollar Retention Rate and Annual Dollar Retention Rate.
+Important indicators of our ability to grow our relationships with our merchants and to increase their use of our platform are Net Dollar Retention Rate and Annual Dollar Retention Rate.
 Our Net Dollar Retention Rate was 122% and 117% for the years ended December 31, 2019 and 2020, respectively.
 Our Annual Dollar Retention Rate was 99% and 98% for the years ended December 31, 2019 and 2020, respectively.
-Excluding merchants from tickets and travel, our Annual Dollar Retention Rate was 99% and 98% for the years ended December 31, 2019 and 2020, respectively, and our Net Dollar Retention Rate was 122% and 158% for the years ended December 31, 2019 and 2020, respectively.